-For the past decade, graph theory has become an increasingly popular tool for analysing and optimizing the performance of DWDSs.
+- For the past decade, graph theory has become an increasingly popular tool for analysing and optimizing the performance of DWDSs.
 Among other things, graph theory has been used as a computationally efficient means for optimally sectorizing DWDSs into DMAs or other subnetworks.
-In most of the cases, graph theory-derived concepts - such as modularity indices, meshedness, centrality, algebraic connectivity, nodal degree, network density and so on - have been used as metrics to assess the efficiency and resilience of sectorization solutions, either during the optimization process or during a pre-processing step in which assumed optimal 'building blocks' of DMAs are identified (Bui et al. 2020).
+In most of the cases, graph theory-derived concepts such as modularity indices, meshedness, centrality, algebraic connectivity, nodal degree, network density and so on have been used as metrics to assess the efficiency and resilience of sectorization solutions, either during the optimization process or during a pre-processing step in which assumed optimal 'building blocks' of DMAs are identified (Bui et al. 2020).
 These approaches rely on a common assumption: that these theoretical, graph theory-based heuristics are in some way congruous with practical DWDS performance and therefore beneficial as a driver for optimization.
-The techniques described in in this chapter were designed to exploit graph theory concepts without the need for such an assumption, keeping the objectives and constraints explicitly defined in terms of the strategic goals of the water utility expert: a minimum number of required interventions (boundaries) while hydraulic function is ensured.
+The techniques described in in this chapter were designed to exploit graph theory concepts without the need for such an assumption, keeping the objectives and constraints explicitly defined in terms of the strategic goals of the water utility expert: a minimum number of required interventions (boundaries) - 340 while hydraulic function is ensured.

 The results presented in this paper represent computationally quick ways of solving sectorization problems, while at the same time considering specific practical constraints.
 The shortest path algorithm presented in section 2.2 can be used as a pre-processing step that ultimately excludes pipes as viable locations for pressure control zone boundaries, with practical requirements and regulations in mind.
-As a result, using This provides an approach to use EA to optimize for optimizing the design of pressure reduction zones becomes-while guaranteeing acceptable performance under a multitude of possible failure scenarios - in a way that is computationally feasible, thereby unlocking this powerful technique for this aspect of the water utility practice.
+This provides an approach to use EA for optimizing the design of pressure reduction

+345 zones - while guaranteeing acceptable performance under a multitude of possible failure scenarios - in a way that is computationally feasible.

-The hybrid variator presented in section 2.3 can be used (sparingly) to find in addition to other variators to add a local search component to the search behaviour that contributes to finding stronger solutions of significantly higher quality at almost no computational cost and more quickly with EA (as shown in figure 13).
-The variator can be used more rigorously to obtain find even more quality when stronger solutions at the cost of substantial computational time is not an issue. (as shown in figure 14).
-As a result, EAthe variator can be used to a valuable additional asset when applying EA in the water utility practice to optimize the design of DMAs in a way that is.
+The hybrid variator presented in section 2.3 can be used (sparingly) in addition to other variators to add a local search component to the search behaviour that contributes to finding stronger solutions more quickly with EA (as shown in figure 13).
+The variator can be used more rigorously to find even stronger solutions at the cost of substantial computational time (as

+350 shown in figure 14).
+As a result, the variator can be a valuable additional asset when applying EA in the water utility practice to optimize the design of DMAs.

 The shortest path algorithm presented in section 2.2 essentially constitutes a search space reduction with a specific DMA functionality in mind and the hybrid variator presented in section 2.3 essentially constitutes a greedy optimization step towards a specific DMA property.
-Although the initial results look promising and are able to provide results that are suitable for the water utility practice rather than academic, both approaches increase the risk for the optimization to get stuck in local optima (i.e. to arrive at solutions that are 'very good' but not 'the best achievable').
+Although the initial results look promising and are able to provide results that are suitable at solutions that are 'very good' but not 'the best achievable').
 Future work should focus on further elucidating this potential trade-off.